top of page

 High School

 In high school, I was a leader both on and off the field on our cross country team from the time I joined as a freshman.
 We were historically a successful program, and my years there were no different.
-We won back to back state championships my sophomore and junior years, and my freshman and senior years we still made the podium despite some illnesses and injures hampering our full potential.
+We won back-to-back state championships my sophomore and junior years, and my freshman and senior years we still made the podium despite illnesses and injures hampering our full potential.
 Off the race course, I coordinated Bible studies, parties, and optional workouts to help bring us closer together.

 Personally, I earned many recognitions including: